TreyBMorris/TreyBMorris/README.md

 - Object Oriented Programming, familiar with languages such as Java, Python, and C#
 - Basic Understanding of Source Control with Github
 - Familiar with Databases, relational Databases and SQL
-- Familiar with working with consuming web APIs
+- Familiar with consuming web APIs
 - Familiar with Agile Methodolgies
+- Familiar With Microsoft Azure